 Desert Driving

 Bring extra water and a shade.
-Don’t get out of the car if the engine gets too hot.
+Do not get out of the car if the engine gets too hot.
 Stay inside and call for help.
 During the day, make sure your headlights are on to see better.

 Mountain Roads